-Dr. Dorfman’s scholarship has been published or is forthcoming in journals such as the Law & Society Review, Illinois Law Review, Law & Social Inquiry, UC Irvine Law Review, and the Journal of Law & Biosciences.
-His work has been cited by federal courts and the Israeli Supreme Court and has been featured on national media outlets including the New York Time, Washington Post, LA Times, and USA Today.
+Dr. Dorfman’s scholarship has been published or is forthcoming in law reviews such as the Boston College Law Review, Illinois Law Review, UC Irvine Law Review, and the online companion to the Stanford Law Review, as well as in leading peer review journals as the Law & Society Review, Law & Social Inquiry, Journal of Health Politics, Policy & Law, and the Journal of Law & Biosciences.
+His work has been cited by federal courts and the Israeli Supreme Court and has been featured on national media outlets including the New York Times, Washington Post, LA Times, and USA Today.

 He has received multiple writing awards, including the national Burton-Law360 Distinguished Legal Writing Award, the Steven M. Block Civil Liberties Award, and the Colin B. Picker Prize.
 During his doctoral studies, Dorfman received the Gerald J. Lieberman Fellowship, awarded to students whose research accomplishments, teaching, and service demonstrated potential for becoming academic leaders.